 The Farasan Islands today are some 40 km from the mainland and are composed of coral platforms uplifted and deformed by salt tectonics, resulting in a complex onshore and offshore topography (Dabbagh et al. 1984; Macfadyen 1930).
 Indigenous resources include the Arabian gazelle, a rich inshore and intertidal marine environment with fish, molluscs, turtles and sea mammals, and migratory birds.
-The sea area around the Farasan Islands supports the largest fishery in
+The sea area around the Farasan Islands supports the largest fishery in Saudi Arabia.
+The Islands offer a number of advantages for underwater survey.
+The seabed between the Islands and the mainland is relatively shallow and at sea levels between about 20 and 50 m they would have formed a single land mass accessible to human settlement at intervals throughout the Pleistocene without requiring sea crossings (Figure 8).

 Figure 8.
-The Farasan Islands showing offshore bathymetry (bathymetric data from Hydrographic Office [2000]: British Admiralty Chart No. 15; drawn by G. Momber).
+The Farasan Islands showing offshore bathymetry (bathymetric data from Hydrographic Office (2000): British Admiralty Chart No.15, drawn by G. Momber)